jabadymandry/github-flow/01-OOP/04-Debugging/README.md

 ## The Python Debugger

 One great thing about Python is that it comes with an included debugger, ready to use!
-The documentation has an [extensive article about the `pdb` module](https://docs.python.org/3/library/pdb.html) that you can should have a look to.
+The documentation has an [extensive article about the `pdb` module](https://docs.python.org/3/library/pdb.html) that you should have a look to.

 Let's get to the bottom of it right away.
 In this exercise folder, you will find an `hello.py` which contains a program.
 This program has a bug, let's use the Python debugger to find it!